ahoxus/ahoxus.github.io/index.md

 **ahoxus** helps you to reduce all your money **needs** down to zero.

+it is a self-sufficient, sustainable and duplicable communitarian model for nonviolent cooperation and cohabitation between humans, animals, and nature, constantly evolving into the harmonic and chaotic balance we all live in.

-a complex work in progress.
+or, simply, a complex work in progress. 🙂

 you could, for instance, [[change](/paradise)] the lifestyle and mindset we all were born in: no need for a job market!

-also, you could start with a much simpler first step:
+also, to learn more about our movement, you could start with this:

 # uproot